-COM 320 - Survey of Marketing (3)
+COM 320 - Marketing Communication (3)

-This course will survey the history, key theories, core knowledge (concepts and terminology), and underling philosophies of marketing.
-Best practices, strategies, ethical and legal issues related to both advertising and public relations will be addressed through a biblical worldview.
-Persuasive skills informed by market analysis will be employed in the creation of a marketing strategy and campaign.
+This course will survey the history, key theories, core knowledge (concepts and terminology), and underlying philosophies of marketing communication.
+Best practices, strategies, ethical and legal issues related to both online and offline advertising and public relations will be addressed through a biblical worldview.
+Persuasive skills informed by market analysis will be employed in the creation of a strategic marketing communication plan and campaign messaging.
 Prerequisite: COM 202 or permission of instructor.
 3 credits.